 Other projects that The 567 has partnered with in the past few years include Groove Speak, Lost Keys Literary Festival, the Chameleon Village Theatre Company, Lunch Beat Macon, and One City Art Festival.
 For Community Supported Art, The 567 partnered with Macon Arts Alliance to connect artists with consumers by assembling and selling a sort of "sample pack" of local art.
 Groove Speak was an event that promoted the art of spoken word in our community by featuring both local and nationally-touring artists.
 Lost Keys Literary Festival just presented their inaugural festival at The 567 in October.
 The 567 provided space for the Chameleon Village Theatre Company to rehearse and perform their inaugural play this year.
 Lunch Beat Macon is a monthly lunchtime dance party that brings the community together to cut loose.
 The 567 partnered with 7 other art organizations to present One City Art Festival, a city-wide celebration of the visual arts, by providing programming, event space, and administrative support.
 And if that wasn't enough, many local festivals depend on our facilities for their events, including Macon Film Festival, Bragg Jam, and GABBA Fest.

-Current goals include increasing the number of businesses being served by the business incubator, expanding the number and variety of classes being offered, and adding a visual art mentoring program for teens.
+Current goals include increasing the number of businesses being served by the business incubator, expanding the variety of art classes being offered, developing innovative new events and programs, and increasing our visibility throughout Macon.